07ja/07ja/README.md

 ## 👋 Hey There!

-I’m a **third-year Software Engineering student at the University of Calgary** with a deep passion in all things software, from machine learning and graphics to full-stack web development.
+I’m a **fourth-year Software Engineering student at the University of Calgary** with a deep passion in all things software, from deep learning and graphics to full-stack web development.

 ---